trane-project/trane-music/courses/advanced_guitar_fretboard/lesson_2/exercise_1/front.md

 Perform this at 40 bpm using a metronome.
 Only set a high score in this exercise when you can perform well with any random sequence of notes.

+This exercise was adopted from exercise 5 in this video: https://www.youtube.com/watch?v=PJddQ6Q0UDo